thomasdavis/backbonetutorials/_posts/2011-5-1-cross-domain-sessions.md

 ## Checking session state at first load

-Before starting any routes, we should really know if the user is authed or not.
-This will allow us to load the appropiate views.
+Before starting any routes, we should really know whether the user is authenticated.
+This will allow us to load the appropriate views.
 We will simply wrap our `Backbone.history.start` in a callback that executes after `Session.getAuth` has checked the server.
 We will jump into our Session model next.

 {% highlight javascript %}
 define([